 Prefer to DIY a short video?
 Consider recording on a smartphone or tablet.
 Personally, I use a plug-in for my Google Chrome browser called SnagIt by TechSmith.
 I use a USB microphone to record the audio while I am simultaneously recording my screen or a PowerPoint in show mode.
 The files are stored in your Google Drive and you can convert the videos with audio into a variety of formats to download or link to (MP4 works well).

 Need a video?
-We have videos hosted on Vimeo in which your webmaster can quickly grab an "embedding code" to insert in a webpage like this.
+We have videos in which your webmaster can use to "embed" into a webpage like this.